ahw/vim-hooks/README.md

 - `i` Opens a VimHook script in a horizontal split
 - `o`, Opens a VimHook script in the previous window.
 (If not possible, it will open in a vertical split.)
 - `<CR>`, Opens a VimHook script in the current window
-- `q`, `<ESC>` Closes the buffer

 FindHookFiles
 -------------
-The `:FindHookFiles` command re-runs the same initializing logic **vim-hooks** runs when you start Vim with the plugin installed.
+The `:FindHookFiles` command re-runs the same initializing logic VimHooks runs when you start Vim with the plugin installed.
 It will "forget" any VimHook scripts it may have previously found and re-scan the current working directory as well as the `~/.vimhooks/` directory.
-Use this command if you have created a new VimHook script and want to start using it without closing and re-opening your entire Vim session. ~~If you've set any new VimHook options in your scripts since starting Vim you'll need to run this command to pick those up too.~~ **Recent update:** the plugin now automatically reruns `:FindHookFiles` for you whenever you save a hook file.
-Isn't that nice?
-(In the background it is reacting to `BufWritePost` events on files that match against the `*vimhook*` pattern.)
+Use this command if you have created a new VimHook script and want to start using it without closing and re-opening your entire Vim session.

 ExecuteHookFiles
 ----------------